Whats Wrong With a Little Lie

 The advertising and marketing industries excel in the distribution of half truths and shades of the truth with such proficiency that we have simply come to accept their unprincipled practices as business acumen, shrugging aside it's effect upon our lives.
 Corporations engage legions of lawyers and accountants, not to report the honest disposition of their achievement, but to advance the unbridled exercise of securing from legality and loophole, as much questionable gain from their enterprise as their collective conscience can bear.
 They engage in the ambiguous language of exaggeration and understatement, create off shore accounts, off shore subsidiaries and off shore inventories that are transferred from country to country until any tax liability is swallowed up in the shift of goods and monies.
 Financial institutions are wrought with the disease of gain by any means and their contractual acumen is wrought with volumes of microscopic print that increase the gain by instituting hidden fees, penalties, charges or confiscation.

 The trillions of dollars confiscated from the American public is forgotten and instead, our economic ill is shifted to the drain of an incumbent poverty.
-Those who were little match for the volumes of unfamiliar contracts, which must have read, like a medical journal to 5th graders, trusted instead the piranha that came to feed upon their ignorance.
-Any complicity in the staggering losses imposed upon the market by the thousands of unscrupulous thieves that decorate our industry, was at worst, the naive ignorance of people grasping for the American dream and subdued by those who had a grander, more disingenuous agenda.
+Those who were little match for the volumes of unfamiliar mortgage contracts, which must have read, like a medical journal to 5th graders, trusted instead the piranha that came to feed upon their ignorance.
+Any complicity in the staggering losses imposed upon the market by the thousands of unscrupulous thieves that decorate our industry, was at worst, rooted in the naive ignorance of people grasping for the American dream and subdued by those who had a grander, more disingenuous agenda.

 We plant our children in front of television commercials that weave and stretch truth as though distortion was something to be celebrated, measured not in increments of truth, but in increments of sales.
 Our media has evolve into a monster that views truth as an impediment to the ratings war.
 They infer, imply, insinuate, hint and suggest, all in the free and legal exercise to distort by omission, because their real intent is to create drama, to incite our emotions and hold us hostage to an entertainment that captures our interest more than revealing any truth.
 Truth is evolving into a commodity whose inherent value is traded openly in the market of compromise.
 Its relevance is measured only by potential for gain.
+We don't call their lies, lies anymore.
+Now the lies bears auspicious terms like alternative facts or fake news.

 "No man can purchase his virtue so dear, for it is the only thing whose value must increase with the price it has cost us.
 Our integrity is never worth so much as when we have parted with our all to keep it."
 Ovid